iamOgunyinka/iamOgunyinka/README.md

 ## Howdy stranger 👋👋👋

 My name is Joshua Ogunyinka.
-I am a Software Engineer at Igara Studio, working on this wonderful software called [Aseprite](https://github.com/aseprite/aseprite), among [others](https://github.com/aseprite/).

-I develop state of the art software that runs on almost all platforms.
-Most of my cool projects are proprietary (and are thus in private repositories), that's why I have series of commit logs and almost empty repositories shown. 😄
+I am a (C/C++/Python/Go) Software Engineer and I develop state of the art software that runs on almost all platforms.
+Most of my cool projects are proprietary (and are thus in private repositories), that's why I have series of commit logs and almost empty repositories shown.
+I recently worked on [Asperite](https://github.com/aseprite), a sprite and animation software!

 Fun facts